ericung/practicalchemistry/README.md

 ## Organic Chemistry
 ### Chemistry of Food
 Studying compounds foods is more efficient than studying isolated molecules.
-Akin to lifting weights, it's more efficient to do compound exercises first and then study the isolated molecules
+Akin to lifting weights, it's more efficient to do compound exercises first and then study the isolation exercies.
-By doing this, there is reason to experiment isolated and finding new molecules.
+By doing this, there is reason to experiment and isolate compounds and molecules.
 #### Protein
 1. Vegetable Proteins
 2. Meat Proteins